-This will be no problem for 99% of all internet users, but in the close race with 1&1 for the top spot this gave 1&1 the little advantage.
+This will be no problem for 99% of all internet users, but in the close race with 1&1 Internet for the top spot this gave 1&1 Internet a little advantage over o2.

 Another option (more flexible but also a bit more expensive) would be to sign up for a contract that can be canceled at the end of each month.

 You can find out if o2 DSL is available in your house here:

 In the sign up process of o2 you will have the choice between different Routers.
 The one that is included for free is just very basic and might not give you full internet speed at home.

 Most Germans rely on the Fritzboxes by AVM, which offer the best hardware and service (remember, this is the same as the Homeservers at 1&1).

 If you are lucky and o2 is available at your place then all you need to do is sign up for one of their options that suits you best and wait the obligatory 2-4 weeks until the Telekom technician shows up.